irenkamalova/amphora/README.md

 ## Usage

-[http://localhost:8080/swagger-ui.html](http://localhost:8080) will redirect you to swagger-api.html page, where you can find methods GET and POST to work with app.
+[http://localhost:8080/swagger-ui.html](http://localhost:8080) here you can find methods GET and POST to work with app.

 You can use both formats: json/xml